jtcaovan/shopping-cart/README.md

 * Tailwind CSS

 ## Challenges
-* Struggled to implement Redux into the application, ended up using Redux-Toolkit to simplify the process.
+* Struggled to implement Redux into the application, used Redux-Toolkit to simplify the process.
+* Implementing nested Routes with react-router hooks
-* Building and structuring a larger project, especially when implementing Redux
+* Organizing and structuring a larger project, especially when implementing Redux
+* Styling elements for better UX design.